 We focus our curriculum around the rights of all, adopting a personalised approach to meet the needs of all pupils.
 Our curriculum intent and vision remains the same for all pupils, however its implemented is adapted for children who require this.
 Inclusivity, equity of education and equality underpin our vision, and high expectations are held for every child, regardless of need.

 We place great emphasis upon a love of reading, understanding that enjoying this key skill is paramount to unlocking a child’s full potential and imagination whilst accessing our curriculum.
 This begins in the first days of Reception, and continues throughout all year groups.
 We draw upon research and evidence based pedagogy through our Power Maths scheme to deliver mathematics, and Pathways to Literacy in delivering literacy.
-Throughout our wider curriculum, our teachers plan bespoke units of work through a blend of discrete and connected subjects.
+Throughout our wider curriculum, our teachers deliver bespoke and planned units of work.
 These lessons follow a consistent structure throughout school, where prior knowledge is revisited before new concepts are introduced through active learning techniques which are grappled with individually and in groups.
 This new content is reinforced through high quality teaching before being recorded and assessed independently.
-Our connected curriculum comprises science, geography, history, art & design and Design & technology; with PE, Music, RE, MFL, Computing and PSHE / RSE being taught discretely.
+Our curriculum comprises science, geography, history, art & design and Design & technology; alongside PE, Music, RE, MFL, Computing and PSHE / RSE.

 We aspire for children to discover and nurture academic passions which will last a life time; applying the knowledge, skills and understanding taught within their education at Boughton Heath to succeed in doing this.